Wei Yan: Character analysis

 Wei Yan was known for treating his soldiers well and for his bravery with valour that surpassed others.
 However, he was also boastful of his talents, hence his peers tended to shun him.
 Sun Quan had also once remarked that once Zhuge Liang died, Wei Yan would prove to be an unreliable person.

-Zhang Dan, a contemporary figure of Wei Yan and Eastern Han dynasty military officer who was active around 140 AD on the border of the empire defending against the repeated incursions by the Wuhuan and the southern Xiongnu tribes, had given his own assessment about Write Yan, as he compared Wei Yan with some famous figures like Han Xin, Sima Rangju, Lü Meng as examples on how talented individual could hail from humble origin, and warned against bureucratic promotion based on established connection.
+Zhang Dan, a contemporary figure of Wei Yan and Eastern Han dynasty military officer who was active around 140 AD on the border of the empire defending against the repeated incursions by the Wuhuan and the southern Xiongnu tribes, had given his own assessment about Wei Yan, as he compared Wei Yan with some famous figures like Han Xin, Sima Rangju, Lü Meng as examples on how talented individual could hail from humble origin, and warned against bureucratic promotion based on established connection.

 Chen Shou, who wrote Wei Yan's biography in the Sanguozhi, analysed Wei Yan's death as such:

-"Wei Yan's initial intention was not to head north to surrender to Wei.
+Wei Yan's initial intention was not to head north to surrender to Wei.
 Instead, he wanted to retreat back to the south.
 He desired to kill Yang Yi and the others who disagreed with him.
 Although the officers held differing opinions, he strongly believed that they would generally agree to him becoming Zhuge Liang's successor.
-That was his true intention; he was not thinking of rebelling."
+That was his true intention; he was not thinking of rebelling.

 Chen Shou also remarked that Zhuge Liang valued Wei Yan's bravery and was caught in a dilemma when the latter got into conflict with Yang Yi, whose talent Zhuge Liang also appreciated.

 A similar, but somewhat different and more detailed, account exists in the historical text Weilüe by Yu Huan.
 It stated that Zhuge Liang told Wei Yan to set up defences, although he also gave further instruction to "not return here".
 Wei Yan kept this order to himself and did not share it with others, thus prompting Wei Yan's rival, Yang Yi, to spread false rumours that Wei Yan intended to defect to the enemy, causing Shu forces to turn against Wei Yan and result in his downfall.
 Pei Songzhi, who added the Weilüe account to Wei Yan's biography and annotated the Sanguozhi, cast doubts on the Weilüe account:

-"I believe this account (Weilue) was derived from hearsay in the enemy state (Wei) and may not be as reliable as compared to the original account (by Chen Shou)."
+I believe this account (Weilue) was derived from hearsay in the enemy state (Wei) and may not be as reliable as compared to the original account (by Chen Shou).